(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

-It is often easier to implement and assess the rational behaviour aspect, as opposed to rational reasoning, as we can more easily observe behaviour; however, depending on the model architecture, pitfalls in behaviour may appear in different ways.
-The distinction between statistical learning and Symbolic AI allows us to separate models that incorporate human biases through the data input, as opposed to those where an expression of ‘irrationality’ will come from the model architecture itself \cite{maruyama_2020} - both are subject to the incorporation of human bias, the variation arises in how the bias may be introduced.
+It is often easier to implement and assess the rational behaviour aspect, as opposed to rational reasoning, as we can more easily observe behaviour. \citet{knauff_2021} frame this distinction using \citeauthor{marr_1982}'s \citeyearpar{marr_1982} levels of analysis, where his computational and algorithmic levels are referred to as output-oriented and process-oriented respectively.
+We are also often more concerned with output-oriented, computational mechanisms being rational rather than processes; that is to say, the focus is generally placed on evaluating the results of reasoning rather than the reasoning itself.
+Depending on the model architecture, pitfalls in behaviour may appear in different ways - an important one being the introduction of bias.
+The distinction between statistical learning and symbolic AI allows us to separate models that incorporate human biases through the data input, as opposed to those where an expression of ‘irrationality’ will come from the model architecture itself \citep{maruyama_2020} - both are subject to the incorporation of human bias, the variation arises in how the bias may be introduced.
 The former, statistical learning, can be defined as following a bottom-up approach.
-In this case, models generally learn from human data and inputs, and therefore the biases that appear are those that were introduced by the human input \cite{shin_2023}.
-Numerous examples exist of cases where the introduction of such biases has led to problematic results, most notable in computer vision \shortcite{buolamwini_2018,cook_2019,wilson_2019,noiret_2021,papakyriakopoulos_2023} and natural language processing (NLP) \shortcite{bolukbasi_2016,rozado_2020,dawkins_2021,hovy_2021,stanczak_2021}.
-On the other hand, Symbolic AI can be said to come from a more top-down approach.
-Given that these types of models or agents are generally designed to follow rules of logic and formal rationality, they do not generally exhibit the same biases as statistical learning \cite{maruyama_2020} – however, ‘irrational’ behaviour will present itself in different ways.
-In this case, it is the rules that underlie the model that are subject to human bias.
-There are increasingly examples of hybrid approaches that leverage a combination of the two, particularly advances in neuro-symbolic AI \shortcite{besold_2022}.
+In this case, models generally learn from human data and inputs, and therefore the biases that appear are those that were introduced by the human input \citep{shin_2023}.
+Numerous examples exist of cases where the introduction of such biases has led to problematic results, most notably in computer vision \shortcites{buolamwini_2018,cook_2019,wilson_2019,noiret_2021,papakyriakopoulos_2023}\citep{buolamwini_2018,cook_2019,wilson_2019,noiret_2021,papakyriakopoulos_2023} and natural language processing (NLP) \shortcites{bolukbasi_2016,rozado_2020,dawkins_2021,hovy_2021,stanczak_2021}\citep{bolukbasi_2016,rozado_2020,dawkins_2021,hovy_2021,stanczak_2021}.
+On the other hand, biases in symbolic AI can be said to come from a more top-down approach.
+Given that these types of models or agents are generally designed to follow rules of logic and formal rationality, they do not generally exhibit the same biases as statistical learning \citep{maruyama_2020} – however, `irrational’ behaviour will present itself in different ways.
+In this case, it is the rules that underlie the model that are subject to human bias and may lead to irrational reasoning.
+There are increasingly examples of hybrid approaches that leverage a combination of the two, particularly advances in neuro-symbolic AI \shortcites{besold_2022}\citep{besold_2022}.